 Single Handle Faucet

 A single handle faucet controls water flow and temperature with a single lever on its body.
-Turning the lever will control the water pressure while turning it will control the temperature.
+Turning the lever will control the water pressure, while turning it will control the temperature.
 Streams of room temperature or cold water are not offered in this type of faucet.
 This is the most basic kitchen faucet and may last the longest owing to fewer points of failure.

 Double Handle Faucet